kip218/CTF-writeups/16-bit-AES/readme.md

 ## Write-up

-### Challenge explanation

 There were two ways of solving this challenge.
 One way was much easier than the other, and I doubt it was the intended solution.
-I will first go over the proper way, and then go over the easier way.
+I will first explain the proper way, and then go over the easier way.

+### Challenge explanation

 When I first connect to the server, I get the following message: